apify-projects/store-gpt-scraper/README.md

 the scraper will use that to prevent its detection by target websites.
 You can use both [Apify Proxy](https://apify.com/proxy) and custom HTTP or SOCKS5 proxy servers.

+## Limits

+The GPT model itself has a limit on the number of content it can handle based on that the content will be truncated in case limit was reach.

 ## Tips & Tricks

 A few hidden features that you might find helpful.